lanecodes/agrosuccess-graph/README.md

 ## Loading a model into the database

-Navigate to the scripts directory and run Python code against the database to load the Gredos model specified by the Cypher files in the `views` directory into the database.
+Navigate to the scripts directory and run Python code against the database to load the AgroSuccess model specified by the Cypher files in the `views` directory into the database.

 ```bash